hdu-hh/Covid19_CQSI_Plan/README.md

 The difference to a "[measles party](https://en.wikipedia.org/wiki/Pox_party)" is that

-- there is no vaccination against CoVid-19 yet
+- there is no vaccination against Covid-19 yet
 - medical pre-examination of the risk factors
 - informed voluntary decision
 - check for motivation and quarantine-ability
 - strict quarantine under medical supervision with monitoring
 - a proven-immunization status after quarantine

-## Volunteer Groups

-- already infected
-- low-risk candidates
-  - with probable self-immunization

 ## Herd-Immunization